hikeventures/hikeventures.github.io/_posts/best/2016-10-10-best-down-jackets.markdown

 We would pick the Cerium LT Hoody for moderate winter trips or for spring or autumn backcountry adventures.

-The Arc'teryx Cerium LT Hoody is a lightweight down jacket which can be worn as a mid layer or as an outer layer.
+The Arc’teryx Cerium LT Hoody is a lightweight down jacket which you can wear as a mid- or an outer layer.

 It comes with 850 down fill and has an excellent warmth-to-weight ratio.

-The Arato™ 10 nylon shell is lightweight and durable and synthetic insulation has been applied on areas where moisture could build up.
+The Arato™ 10 nylon shell is lightweight and durable, and synthetic insulation applies on areas where moisture could build up.
 The Cerium LT Hoody also comes with a DWR finish.

 The jacket has an articulated design which adjusts to your body movements.